-Why does the left side of the body go numb and when is a doctor needed?
-Why is the shoulder removed?
+Why does the left side of the body go numb and when do you need a doctor?
+Why is the shoulder taken away?
 How to treat?
-What to do when the left hand goes numb
+What to do when your left hand goes numb

-Numbness of the left hand may indicate a pre-stroke condition, inflammation is also not excluded ulnar nerve diseases of the heart, nerve trunks, etc.
+Numbness of the left hand may indicate a pre-stroke condition, and inflammation cannot be ruled out ulnar nerve, diseases of the heart, nerve trunks, etc.

-When numbness does not go away for a long time or worries from time to time unknown reasons you need to see a doctor and get tested.
+When numbness does not go away for a long time or bothers you from time to time unknown reasons, you need to see a doctor and get examined.

-From the side of cardio-vascular system numbness of the left arm may be associated with a heart attack, especially if there is parallel pain in the left chest, panic, pallor, nausea, shortness of breath, cold sweat.
-Quite often numbness and a pain testify also stenocardias.
+From the outside of cardio-vascular system numbness in the left arm may be associated with a heart attack, especially if there is parallel pain in the left chest, panic, pallor, nausea, shortness of breath, cold sweat.
+Often numbness and pain indicate angina pectoris.

-In addition, numbness can be the result of an injury, after bruises, fractures, sprains or torn ligaments. excessive exercise stress, prolonged work in an uncomfortable position leads to muscle strain, which leads to discomfort.
+In addition, numbness can be a consequence of an injury, after bruises, fractures, sprains or ruptured ligaments.
+Excessive exercise stress, prolonged work in an uncomfortable position leads to muscle overstrain, which leads to unpleasant sensations.

-From the side nervous system numbness may indicate a malnutrition of the muscles due to compression of the nerve endings, which leads to numbness of the hand.
-In addition, dysfunction of the spine can also cause numbness in the extremities.
-Squeezing of blood vessels, nerve endings, osteochondrosis - all this leads to numbness.
+From the outside nervous system numbness may indicate a malnutrition of the muscles due to compression of the nerve endings, which leads to numbness of the hand.
+In addition, dysfunction of the spine can also cause numbness in the limbs.
+Compression of blood vessels, nerve endings, osteochondrosis - all this leads to numbness.

-With numbness of the left hand and fingers, when there is pain in the region of the heart, aches, it may be a symptom of thoracic osteochondrosis.
+If there is numbness in the left hand and fingers, when there is pain in the heart area, aching, this may be a symptom of thoracic osteochondrosis.

-Another cause of numbness can be vascular disease, tuberculosis of the spine, etc.
+Another cause of numbness may be vascular diseases, spinal tuberculosis, etc.

-Also, numbness can be associated with oncology.
-For example, in the spinal cord, a growing tumor begins to put pressure on adjacent vessels and nerves, thereby causing discomfort(with a tumor, incapacity comes quickly enough).
+Numbness may also be associated with cancer.
+For example, in the spinal cord, a growing tumor begins to put pressure on adjacent vessels and nerves, thereby causing discomfort(with a tumor, incapacity occurs quite quickly).

-However, often the cause of numbness can be ordinary fatigue due to excessive physical exertion and good rest will help normalize the situation.
+However, often the cause of numbness can be ordinary fatigue due to excessive physical exertion and good rest will help normalize the condition.

-The most common cause of numbness is prolonged squeezing nerve.
-Usually this is facilitated by an uncomfortable position during work or rest.
-In this case, a change in position and a little massage will help improve the condition.
+The most common cause of numbness is prolonged compression nerve.
+This is usually caused by an uncomfortable position when working or resting.
+In this case, changing your position and a little massage will help improve the condition.

-Neurological complications can lead to numbness, which often appear with cervical osteochondrosis, displacement of the vertebrae.
+Neurological complications, which often appear with cervical osteochondrosis and displacement of the vertebrae, can lead to numbness.

-Often, numbness leads to overstrain of the muscles in the cervical-collar region.
-Pianists, computer scientists, etc. often suffer from this pathology, since they are forced to stay in the same (often incorrect) position for a long time, which leads to overstrain, spasm and nerve compression.
+Often numbness is caused by overstrain of muscles in the cervical-collar region.
+Pianists, computer scientists, and others often suffer from this pathology, since they are forced to remain in the same (often incorrect) position for a long time, which leads to overstrain, spasm, and compression of the nerves.

-People who work at the computer for a long time often get numb left hand.
-Often, numbness appears after a person falls asleep in an uncomfortable or incorrect position.
+People who work at a computer for a long time often experience numbness. left hand.
+Numbness often appears after a person falls asleep in an uncomfortable or incorrect position.

-Also, the cause of hand numbness can be impaired blood circulation in the brain, cervical spine.
-Circulatory disturbance indicates a pre-stroke state, often in this case there is high blood pressure, high level cholesterol.
+Also, the cause of hand numbness may be impaired blood circulation in the brain and cervical spine.
+Poor circulation indicates a pre-stroke condition, often observed in this case high blood pressure, high level cholesterol.

-Sometimes stressful situations, psycho-emotional stress also causes numbness of the left hand.
+Sometimes stressful situations, psycho-emotional stress also causes numbness in the left hand.

 Causes of numbness in the fingers of the left hand